NbN12/Build-an-app-with-ASPNET-Core-and-Angular-from-scratch/README.md

   - [Tips](#tips)

 ## General info

-> A practical example of how to build an application with ASP.NET Core API (.Net 5.0) and Angular 10 from start to finish
+> A practical example of how to build an application with ASP.NET Core API (.Net 5.0) and Angular 10 from start to finish by buiding application named Dating App

 ## Prerequisites

 * [Dotnet core 5.0](https://dotnet.microsoft.com/download/dotnet/5.0)
 * [Angular](https://angular.io/)
+* Cloundinary API

 ## Setup

 1. Install dotnet
 2. Check dotnet by typing
 ```bash